siddharthswami23/gdg-hack2skill/xsscan/README.md

 - `--stop-on-hit`: Stop after first RAW reflection
 - `--show`: Show output for each payload tested (default: only triggered)
 - `--custom-payload`: Use ONLY this custom payload (ignores built-in payloads)
+- `--payload-file`: Path to custom payload file (.txt only, shows only triggered)

 ### Examples